Lesterpaintstheworld/terminal-velocity/story/act1/act1_outline.md

 - Introduction of the main characters and their backgrounds.
 - Discovery of AI capabilities and their implications.
 - Establishing the societal context and the emergence of AI-driven economic systems.
-- **Content Gaps Identified**: Further exploration of character motivations and emotional stakes, particularly regarding the ethical implications of AI integration.
+- **Content Gaps Identified**: Further exploration of character motivations and emotional stakes, particularly regarding the ethical implications of AI integration, especially in relation to marginalized communities.
-- **Integration Opportunities**: Highlight character interactions that reflect their emotional stakes and ethical dilemmas, ensuring that the narrative remains engaging and coherent.
+- **Integration Opportunities**: Highlight character interactions that reflect their emotional stakes and ethical dilemmas, ensuring that the narrative remains engaging and coherent, particularly in scenes involving Isabella and Marcus.
 - **Document Identification**: Review existing preparatory documents to identify all text deliverables related to "Terminal Velocity."
 This will help in recognizing any content gaps and ensure that all necessary elements are accounted for.
 - **Content Planning**: Create an outline that employs a breadth-first approach to cover all chapters and character arcs.
 This outline will serve as a roadmap for balancing the narrative across different perspectives on AI's impact on society and economics.
 - **Initial Draft Execution**: Begin writing the initial draft of the first chapter based on the established outline, ensuring that the tone and style are consistent with the overall narrative framework.